thijsDieperink/strad-md-infra/README.md

     - Install curl:
       - Run | `sudo apt update`
       - Run | `sudo apt install iputils-ping -y`
-    - Check IP address of [controlVM]:
+    - Check IP address [ipAddressControl] of [controlVM]:
       - Run `ip a`
       - Find the IP under enp0s8
       - Probably something like 192.168.56.5
       - This is now your [ipAddressControl]
-    - Check IP address [ipAddressWorker] of the [workerVM]
+    - Check IP address [ipAddressWorker] of the [workerVM].
+Follow the same steps as above.
-      - Run `ip a`
-      - Find the IP under enp0s8
-      - Probably something like 192.168.56.5
-      - This is now your [ipAddressWorker]
-    - Go to both VMs and run `ping -c 5 [ipAddressControl]` on the [workerVM] and `ping -c 5 [ipAddressWorker]` on the [controlVM]
+    - Test connection by running `ping -c 5 [ipAddressControl]` on the [workerVM] and `ping -c 5 [ipAddressWorker]` on the [controlVM]
-    - Do this the other way around as well
-    - If there is no package loss in both tests, it worked and the VMs can successfully communicate with each other
+    - If there is no packet loss in both tests, it worked and the VMs can successfully communicate with each other
     - Your base environment is ready.
 Congrats!

 ## Preparing the worker node
 1. Before we can work with the brane framework, we need to install some dependencies.
 First open the [workerVM]
 2. Remember that the fiels and commands you are going to run, require sudo.
 So, you will be prompted to supply your VMs password
 3. To install all necessary components, we are going to use some sh files which I prepared.
-4. So, let’s download the code: `git clone https://github.com/thijsDieperink/strad-md-infra`
+4. So, let’s download the code: `git clone https://github.com/thijsDieperink/strad-md-infra` and `cd strad-md-infra`
-5. Now, first install the worker dependencies: `sh workerDependencies.sh`
-6. One dependency that I didn’t automate yet is rust, so install this manually:
+5. One dependency that I didn’t automate yet is rust, so install this manually:
-    - Run | `curl –proto ‘=https’ –tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y` --Sudo??
+    - Run | `curl –proto ‘=https’ –tlsv1.2 -sSf https://sh.rustup.rs | sh -s -- -y`
-    - Run | `. “$HOME/.cargo/env”` --Sudo??
+    - Run | `. “$HOME/.cargo/env”`
+6. Now, install the worker dependencies: `sh worker/workerDependencies.sh`
 7. Also, the docker installation is not complete:
     - Go to the strad-md-folder
     - Run | `cat containerdConfig.json > sudo /etc/docker/daemon.json`